Cessna Stadium: Football

-Teams that use Cessna Stadium
+Usage

 Track and field

 Wichita State Shockers track and field used the facility until 2020.
 It has hosted several Missouri Valley Conference Championships and hosted the 2019 American Athletic Conference Outdoor Track and Field Championships.

 Since 1970 (except 1978 and 2020), it is home to the Kansas state high school track and field meet, an event that brings all Kansas high school qualifiers to one location.

 In April of each year until the demolition was approved, Cessna Stadium is the venue for the K. T. Woodman Invitational, a track and field meet for high schools, junior colleges, and many top collegiate track programs of the Midwest.

 Football

-Cessna was used by Kapaun Mount Carmel High School of the Greater Wichita Athletic League as its home field for varsity football games through 2018.
+Cessna Stadium was used by Kapaun Mount Carmel High School of the Greater Wichita Athletic League as its home field for varsity football games through 2018.
 Other high school games were played at Cessna Stadium from time to time.

 Public

-Cessna Stadium is open to the public for recreational use Monday through Friday from 6:30 a.m. to 5:30 p.m.
-It is closed on holidays and during WSU track & field practices and special events.
-In April 2017, WSU decided to change their policy, a $100 deposit is now required to get a key to use their facilities.
+Cessna Stadium was open to the public for recreational use Monday through Friday from 6:30 a.m. to 5:30 p.m.
+It was closed on holidays and during WSU track & field practices and special events.
+In April 2017, WSU changed their policy to require a $100 deposit to get a key to use their facilities.

-Demolition

-On April 15, 2020, the Kansas Board of Regents approved demolition of the stadium, citing the high cost of repairs needed.
-Following the approval, no immediate plan was made for a new football stadium, a track and field specific stadium, or a new home for the school's track program.
-On September 26, 2022, the University presented its plan for a new facility to the Kansas Board of Regents.
-The plan calls for a roughly $51 million rebuild of the stadium, with a seating capacity of around 10,000 spectators.
-The project will be done in four separate phases, with phase 1A to begin in August 2023, demolishing the east stands and replacing it with a seating berm for 2,390 people.
-This phase will also include new lighting, ticket pavilions, restrooms, storage buildings, and a plaza.
-Phase 1B will follow in June 2024, with the track being replaced with a wider 8-lane, 400m track that will allow for a regulation size soccer field on the infield.
-In addition, there will be aluminum bleachers added to both the north and south sides of the track.

-The second phase of the project, which will replace the west stands, is a combined 2A/2B project.
-Phase 2A will be the demolition of phase of the project, which can be done as early as June of 2025.
-Lastly, phase 2B will cost $39.5 million, building new permanent stands for the west side, as well as a pedestrian plaza between the stadium and Charles Koch Arena.